The Testaments: Plot summary

-Meanwhile, a girl named Daisy — several years younger than Agnes — grows up in Toronto with her parents, Neil and Melanie.
-The couple owns a second-hand clothes shop serving as a front for Mayday to smuggle women out of Gilead.
-On her 16th birthday, Neil and Melanie are murdered by undercover Gileadean operatives.
-Daisy is spirited into hiding by several Mayday operatives, who reveal that Neil and Melanie were not her biological parents and that she is actually Nicole.
-The Mayday operatives enlist her in a mission to infiltrate Gilead to obtain valuable intelligence from their mysterious mole.
-Nicole poses as a street urchin named Jade to be recruited by the Pearl Girls (Gilead missionaries who lure foreign women to Gilead with the promise of a better life), who take her up and bring her into Gilead.
+Meanwhile, Daisy — several years younger than Agnes — grows up in Toronto with her parents, Neil and Melanie.
+The couple owns a second-hand clothing store serving as a front for Mayday to smuggle women out of Gilead.
+On Daisy's 16th birthday, Neil and Melanie are murdered by undercover Gileadean operatives.
+Mayday operatives reveal that Neil and Melanie were not her biological parents and that she is actually Nicole.
+They enlist Daisy in a mission to infiltrate Gilead to obtain valuable intelligence.
+Nicole poses as a street urchin named Jade to be recruited by the Pearl Girls (Gilead missionaries who lure foreign women to Gilead with the promise of a better life).

-The disguised Nicole is placed under the care of Agnes and Becka, who are now respectively named Aunts Victoria and Immortelle.
+The disguised Nicole is placed under the care of Agnes and Becka, now named Aunts Victoria and Immortelle.
 Aunt Lydia confirms that "Jade" is Nicole through a tattoo and discloses her true identity and parentage to Agnes and Becka.
 Revealing herself as Mayday's mole, Aunt Lydia enlists the three young women to smuggle incriminating information about Gilead's elite into Canada.
 Nicole is tasked with carrying the files inside a microdot on her cruciform tattoo.
 Agnes and Nicole are to enter Canada disguised as Pearl Girls, with Nicole and Becka swapping identities and Becka attending a retreat to provide cover.
 Forced to hasten their plans when Commander Judd learns about Nicole's presence and intends to marry her, Agnes and Nicole set out early, assaulting Aunt Vidala and sending her to a hospital.
-They travel by bus and on foot, then by boat along the Penobscot River.
-This boat takes them to a larger vessel, which brings them into Canadian waters, from which they reach Campobello Island via inflatable and are picked up by a Mayday team and reunited with their mother.
+They travel to the coast and board a ship that takes them into Canadian waters, from which they are picked up by a Mayday team and reunited with their birth mother.
 Meanwhile, Aunt Lydia, to buy Agnes and Nicole some more time and to secure her own position at Ardua Hall, tells Aunt Elizabeth that Aunt Vidala has accused her of the assault, expecting Elizabeth to kill Vidala.

-Using the contents of Nicole's microdot, the Canadian media leaks scandalous information about Gilead's elite, which leads to a purge that in turn causes a military coup, bringing about the collapse of Gilead and the subsequent restoration of the USA.
+Using the contents of Nicole's microdot, the Canadian media leaks scandalous information about Gilead's elite, which leads to a purge that in turn causes a military coup and popular revolt, weakening Gilead and leading to its fall and the restoration of the USA at the hands of Mayday and the US holdouts.
 Becka is found dead inside a water cistern, having hidden there to perpetuate the ruse that "Jade" had run off with a plumber.
 Lydia, the author of the Ardua Hall Holograph, closes her story by describing her plan to commit suicide with a morphine overdose before she can be questioned and executed.